Are you attending a Children’s Hearing?

 Exploring Experiences of Psychosis

-The Experiences of Psychosis collective advocacy group have developed a unique day-long workshop which uses creative expressions to provide an opportunity for shared learning and discussion on what it’s like to experience psychosis.
+The Experiences of Psychosis collective advocacy group have developed a unique workshop which uses creative expressions.
+It provides an opportunity for shared learning and discussion on what it’s like to experience psychosis.

 Seen But Not Heard: Understanding Eating Disorders

-This is a half-day session by the Eating Disorder collective advocacy group which helps participants understand a little of the experience of people with a range of eating disorders and gives them the opportunity to think about how they can help people they know and themselves.
+This is a session by the Eating Disorder collective advocacy group .
+The workshop helps participants understand a little of the experience of people with a range of eating disorders.
+It gives participants the opportunity to think about how they can help people they know and themselves.

 Close Menu Close IconClose Menu